Raw Footage

 Liveplays

-Players that wish to record liveplays should be aware that poor viewing angles could result in low visibility of the monitor screen.
-This may result in a rejected record, even if it is otherwise legitimate.
-If you have any concerns regarding the visibility of a liveplay setup, please do not hesitate to reach out to a team member for assistance!
+Bad viewing angles could result in low visibility, which may lead to a rejected record.
+If you have any concerns regarding the visibility of a liveplay setup, please reach out to a team member for assistance!